How to Become a Cybersecurity Expert: Explore Top Certifications, Skills and Career Paths

 Becoming a Cyber Security Professional

-If you are planning to start a career in cybersecurity, here’s a step-by-step guide to help you get started.
+If you plan to begin a career in cybersecurity, here is a step-by-step guide to help you get started.

 1. Complete Your Formal Education